AyushJam/Floating-Point-Adder/README.md

-# Assignment - Floating Point Addition in C
+# Assignment - Floating Point Addition in Verilog
-Implement the operations involved during Floating Point Addition in C
+Implement the operations involved during Floating Point Addition in Verilog

 ## Goals

-To design the floating point adder in C (without using the float data type) to understand the operations involved.
+Implement a floating point adder in Verilog to take 2 32-b values as input, interpret them as IEEE-754 floating point values, and add them.

 ## Details of the assignment

 ### Number Representation

 <p align = "justify"> The most commonly used number representations in computer arthimetic are the fixed and the floating-point representations.
 The
-name fixed-point is used because of the fact that, this invloves a fixed number of digits after the radix point.
+name fixed-point is used because of the fact that, this involves a fixed number of digits after the radix point.
 While for the case of floating point the radix point can "float", which means it can be placed anywhere relative to the significant digits of the number.
-Therefore, the succesive numbers in the fixed-point represntation are placed uniformly while in the case of floating-point representation the succesive numbers are not uniformly spaced. </p>
+Therefore, the successive numbers in the fixed-point representation are placed uniformly while in the case of floating-point representation the successive numbers are not uniformly spaced. </p>

 #### Fixed-point Representation